tiernano/www.geekphotographer.com/_posts/2009-07-21-site-moved-inhouse.md

 categories:
   - Uncategorized
 ---
-This site has moved to a different host&#8230; my house.
+This site has moved to a different host. my house.
 Hopefully i will get back blogging here soon.